-In my work, I put an emphasis on the practical and experimental evaluation of research ideas.
+In my research, I put an emphasis on the practical and experimental evaluation of research ideas.
 Many of my approaches are supported by evaluations with large scale software libraries and software prototypes, which are released as open source.
 For this reason, I am a passionate open source software developer and contribute to several projects.
 Therefore, I am also interested in comparing the quality of open source and proprietary software tools and development approaches.

 For more information on my work, please refer to my publications or my services to the academic community.
 On several occasions, my work has been distinguished by academic awards.
 If you are interested in my software development work, you can have a look at my github profile or my stackoverflow profile.
 I also blog about my work when I find the time.